 You can always combine an electric wall heater or free-standing heater with a fire pit on your deck to provide a warming campfire environment while keeping you warm, even if you’re not close enough to the fire.

-Combining standard heating options, blankets, and lights to your decking can offer a nicer-looking deck area and an all-around warmer outdoor space to sit out on cold winter nights.
+Combining standard heating options, blankets, and lights with your decking can offer a nicer-looking deck area and a warmer outdoor space on cold winter nights.

 Whichever way you choose to keep your decking warm, have fun and enjoy.